How many people have ever lived on earth?

 Percent of those ever born who are living in 2002 5.8

-The above estimate shows that about 5.8 percent of all people ever born are alive today.
+The above estimate shows that about 5.8 percent of all people ever born were alive in 2002.
 That’s actually a fairly large percentage when you think about it.
-Source: Population Reference Bureau estimates.

 Number of people who have ever lived